TexasInstruments/mspm0-sdk/examples/nortos/LP_MSPM0L1306/dali/dali_led_demo/README.md

 ## Example Summary

-MSP-DALI LED Demo
+#### MSP-DALI LED Demo
-This example shows how to utilize the MSP DALI Library to create a simple LED Demo.
+This example shows how to utilize Parts 102 and 207 from MSP DALI Library to create a simple LED Demo.
 This demo allows you to utilize the various DALI commands to control an LED on the launchpad and keep track of pertinent DALI information.

-The Texas Instruments® MSP DALI Library is a collection of functions to enable the implementation of DALI Lighting Applications using the MSPM0L devices.
-This library provides functionality for most basic functions and also allows users to modify this implementation to fit their needs.

 ## Peripherals & Pin Assignments